David Mills on Five Star Billionaire by Tash Aw

 DM: Huge, huge J.R.
 Ewing fan.
-In fact, for years I did a show with these two great performers, these two well-known Drag Queens in London called Johnny Wu and Timberlina.
+In fact, for years I did a show with these two great performers, these two well-known Drag Queens in London called Johnny Woo and Timberlina.
 And the three of us did a show called Stark Dallas Naked.
-And I played J.R.
-Johnny played Sue Ellen and Timberlina played Pam and we reenacted Dallas, but just with those three characters and we did it for years, sort of all different venues over the years.
-You know, for four or five years, we did that show.
+I played J.R., Johnny played Sue Ellen, and Timberlina played Pam, and we reenacted Dallas, but just with those three characters and we did it for years, at all different venues over the years.
 And then one of the three of us decided we should revive it.
 We had it all scheduled for revival in April, but that didn’t go ahead.
 So we’re trying to organize a Zoom – some sort of online version of it.
 We’re waiting on a cowboy hat.
 Literally, we’re waiting.
 I ordered it, you know, it’s coming from the U S and that’s taking forever.
 So as soon as that cowboy hat comes, we’re going to film this all from our separate spaces and that’s going to go out on our various channels.
 But anyway, I’ve always had this thing about Larry Hagman and J.R., and someone I know knew Larry Hagman and this isn’t just his autobiography.
 It’s a signed edition.
 He signed it for her and she gave it to me.
 And I would recommend for anyone if you’re a fan of Dallas.
 Or, if you don’t know Dallas, because these days, a lot of people don’t even know what it is, go on YouTube and just look up J.R.’s best moments.
 And see the magnificence of Larry Hagman.
 He is such a great actor.
 I mean, it’s a campy old show, but he’s brilliant and so funny and so smart and so well delivered.
 So sharp.
 It’s really great.

 JS: Will you tell our listeners how they can find you?

 DM: Absolutely.
-I’m on Twitter and Instagram @DavidMillsDept.
-My website is ItsDavidMills.com.
-And you can find some of my videos on there.
-Um, And, uh, usually gigs are listed there, but I don’t have any gigs listed there at the moment because all my gigs have been canceled.
+I’m on Twitter and Instagram, and I have a website.
+You can find some of my videos on there.
+And usually gigs are listed there, but I don’t have any gigs listed there at the moment because all my gigs have been canceled.
 And then of course I have a weekly podcast as well, called Focus, People! with David Mills.
 And you can find that on any of your good podcast channels.
-Uh, basically it’s me in conversation with interesting people talking about interesting things.
+Basically, it’s me in conversation with interesting people talking about interesting things.

 JS: It is one of my all-time favorite podcasts.
 I love it so much.